frabjous/open-guide-editor/doc/installation.md

 # Installation

+## Note on Major Version Change

+As of version 0.2.0, OGE has changed from using a php server backend to using a router written for an ExpressJS server or compatible javascript runtime server app.
+In the recent versions, both server-side and browser-side code is all javascript.

+You are currently viewing documentation for the older php branch.
+This branch of the repo retains the php code, and may continue to be used for those making use of php-servers.
+However, as the code is almost wholly different, new features added to the main branch will not be merged back into this branch (at least not by me).

+The documentation below explains the procedure for installing the php version.
+Please check out the main branch to see its corresponding documentation.

+## Overview

 OGE has two main use-cases.
 One is for personal use on one’s own workstation.
 A second is as part of a web-based project in which it could be used remotely, such as the [Open Guide Typesetting Framework](https://github.com/frabjous/open-guide-typesetting-framework) it was originally written for, or similar project.